Shridhar J Pandya

 · Herbal Medicine for Endocrine disorders

 · Diet & Nutrition

-All accepted abstracts have been indexed in OMICS Group Journal of Diabetes and Metabolism as a special issue.
+All accepted abstracts have been indexed in Conference Related Journal of Diabetes and Metabolism as a special issue.

 We are also obliged to various outside experts, company representatives and other eminent personalities who supported the conference by facilitating the discussion forums.
-Our sincere thanks to Organizing Committee Members for their gracious presence, support and assistance towards Herbal Diabetes 2017, and with their unique feedback, Conference Series would like to announce the "24th Herbal and Alternative Remedies for Diabetes and Endocrine Disorders "to be held in Dubai, UAE during September 04-05, 2018.
+Our sincere thanks to Organizing Committee Members for their gracious presence, support and assistance towards Herbal Diabetes 2018, and with their unique feedback, Conference Series would like to announce the "25th international conference on Herbal and Alternative Therapies for Diabetes to be held in Tokyo, Japan during March 23-24, 2020.